Paying or Getting Paid.

 As receiving your cargo and on time is of the utmost concern to Importers, the level of payment risk before receiving the cargo is a major consideration.There are several ways in which you can guarantee cargo receipt and the payment for the cargo when buying your products overseas depending on how trustworthy you consider the seller to be.
 Typically with domestic sales, if the seller has good credit,sales are made on open account;if not,payment on cargo receipt is required.For import sales,these ways are not the only common methods.

-Listed in order from most secure to the least secure, the basic methods of payment are:
+Listed in order from most secure to the least secure methods of payment

 Which apply equally to Importers & exporters